-- As it is a zone of transition, it has conditions intermediate to the adjacent ecosystems.
+- It has conditions intermediate to the adjacent ecosystems.
 Hence it is a zone of tension.

-- A well-developed ecotones contain some organisms which are entirely different from that of the adjoining communities.
+- A well-developed ecotone contains some organisms which are entirely different from that of the adjoining communities.

 Edge Effect – Edge Species

-- In ecology, edge effects refer to the changes in population or community structures that occur at the boundary of two habitats (ecotone).
+- Edge effect refers to the changes in population or community structures that occur at the boundary of two habitats (ecotone).

 - Sometimes the number of species and the population density of some of the species in the ecotone is much greater than either community.
 This is called edge effect.